ysyk2021/the-power-of-agile-customer-feedback-incorporating-input-into-product-and-service-design/src/chapter-2-1.md

-Chapter: Definition of Agile Customer Feedback
+Definition of Agile Customer Feedback
 ==============================================

 Agile customer feedback is a crucial component of the product and service design process.
 It involves continuously gathering, analyzing, and incorporating customer input into iterative development cycles to drive innovation and enhance customer satisfaction.
 This chapter explores the definition of agile customer feedback and its significance in enabling organizations to create customer-centric solutions.